m-spangenberg/exercises_machinelearning/README.md

 The question is: how do we find values for parameters w and b so that y-hat is close to the true target y<sup>i</sup>?

 When figuring out the cost-function, we calculate what is called the 'squared error' or 'L<sub>2</sub> Loss' by subtracting our target feature from our prediction.
 We then work out the square of this deviation for every target-predictor pair in the training set, and finally sum all the squared errors of training samples in the data set up to m.
 It is important remember that we must compute the `average square error` instead of the total square error, we do this by dividing by m, but because of convention we use 'divides by 2 times m' which will make some of our later calculations neater.
 If we write our cost function as J of w,b, w and b are then our tunable parameters or weights, which we can use to reduce the cost of J of w,b.
+This process of minimizing loss is called **empirical risk minimization**.

-Squared Error Cost Function:
+Mean Squared Error Cost Function:

 J(w,b) = $\frac{1}{2m}$ $\sum_{i=1}^{m}$ (ŷ<sup>(i)</sup> - y<sup>(i)</sup>)<sup>2</sup>